 Taiwanese longliners have historically targeted albacore in the southern sections of statistical areas 2, 14 and 15 (i.e. between 25-35°S, see 'Taiwanese longline CPUE'), and generally catch higher proportions of juvenile SBT (Hartog & Preece 2008).
-In 2016, proportions of the two largest size classes increased slightly, while the two smallest remained stable (Fig. 19).
+In 2017, proportions of all size classes remained relatively stable, with very slight increases in the two middle classes (Fig. 19).
 Observer coverage on vessels has been less than 10 per cent in some past years, and discarding of juveniles cannot be discounted.